seemarida/lsl-marker/README.md

 # lsl-marker

-This script allows you to send LSL (Lab Streaming Layer) markers through keyboard input to set event markers for EmotiBit or other devices with LSL-integrated functionality.
+This script allows you to send LSL (Lab Streaming Layer) markers through keyboard input to set event markers for EmotiBits or other devices with LSL-integrated functionality.

 ## Setup Instructions